CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 ## CNI spec
 CNI_ARGS is leveraged for Arktos workload runtime to pass information on to the cni plugin of the network type.

-By spec the value of CNI_ARGS env var is alphanumeric key-value pairs separated by semicolons, e.g. "IPV4=12.34.56.78;VPCID=mizar-12345".
+According to the spec, the value of CNI_ARGS env var is alphanumeric key-value pairs separated by semicolons, e.g. "IPV4=12.34.56.78;VPCID=mizar-12345".

 Arktos workload runtime will put whatever is the pod annotation of "arktos.futurewei.com/cni-args" to CNI_ARGS as defined in cni spec.